Tomvhattem/8BM020_Software_Demo/README.md

 This repository contains a Jupyter Notebook tutorial (`DEMO.ipynb`) demonstrating the usage of UC2-REST and Imswitch for CBL Microscopy.
 UC2-REST is an open-source project that provides utilities to control a ESP32 board for microscopy, and Imswitch is another open-source project that provides GUI options for controlling the UC2 board.

+To run this code you will need a code editor such as jupyter, VS Code or PyCharm, we prefer to use VS Code, but you can use whatever you feel comfortable with.
+Besides the code editor you will also need an environment, how to create this is explained in the DEMO file.

 ## Credits and useful links

 - **UC2-REST**: Open-source UC2 Rest API.